 Warranty of Habitability

-• Plaintiff lived in an apartment near the coast.
-Her apartment had a musty, damp smell and she was coughing all the time.
+- Mediated a case involving a plaintiff who lived in an apartment near the coast.
+The plaintiff's apartment had a musty, damp smell and she was coughing all the time.
 Because of the conditions, she was forced to vacate the apartment.
-After moving to a new location she still suffered from respiratory problems that she claimed were caused during her time living in the apartment.
+After moving to a new location she continued to suffer from respiratory problems that she claimed were caused during her time living in the costal apartment.

 Assault and Battery

-• Plaintiff was trespassing on Defendant hotel's property.
-Hotel employee confronted Plaintiff while Plaintiff was in his car getting ready to leave.
-Plaintiff got out of the car and approached the employee with pepper spray.
-The employee then attacked Plaintiff.
-He broke his arm taking him to the ground, and punched him in the face breaking some bones in his face.
+- Mediated a case regarding a plaintiff who was trespassing on the defendant's hotel property.
+A hotel employee confronted the plaintiff while the plaintiff was in his car getting ready to leave.
+The plaintiff got out of the car and approached the employee with pepper spray.
+The employee then attacked the plaintiff, breaking his arm while taking him to the ground, and then punching him in the face breaking some bones in his face.

-• Plaintiff is homeless.
-He was sleeping on a covered porch at a small restaurant.
-The owner and an employee came and confronted him.
-Plaintiff contended that the employee threw him over the railing.
-The employee denied throwing him but admitted pushing him.
-Plaintiff was injured when he landed on the ground.
+- Mediated a case involving a homeless plaintiff.
+The plaintiff was sleeping on a covered porch at a small restaurant.
+The restaurant owner and an employee came and confronted the plaintiff.
+The plaintiff contends that the employee threw him over the railing.
+The employee denied throwing him but admitted to pushing him.
+The plaintiff was injured when he landed on the ground.

 Catastrophic Injury

-• Firefighter for a city fire department drove his vehicle through a controlled intersection.
-He did not see Plaintiff.
-He struck Plaintiff who landed ten to fifteen feet from the point of impact.
-Plaintiff suffered many injuries including a wound to his head that needed to be stapled shut, traumatic brain injury, compression fractures to his spine, and a torn rotator cuff.
+- Mediated case revolving around an incident where a city firefighter drove his vehicle through a controlled intersection.
+The firefighter did not see the plaintiff who was struck and landed ten to fifteen feet from the point of impact.
+The plaintiff suffered many injuries including a wound to his head that needed to be stapled shut, traumatic brain injury, compression fractures to his spine, and a torn rotator cuff.

-• The plaintiff was an employee of a subcontractor working on a large job at a shipyard.
-An employee of another company negligently caused him to fall, injuring a limb which needed to be amputated.
+- Mediated a case wherein the plaintiff was an employee of a subcontractor working on a large job at a shipyard.
+An employee of another company negligently caused the plaintiff to fall, injuring a limb that needed to be amputated.

 Elder Abuse

-• The plaintiff was a patient at a skilled nursing facility.
-She was known to be a patient that was subject to falling.
-During her stay at this facility she fell numerous times.
+- Mediated a case involving a plaintiff who was a patient at a skilled nursing facility.
+The plaintiff was known to be a patient who was subject to falling.
+During her stay at this facility, she fell numerous times.
 The last time she suffered a broken leg.
 The plaintiff claimed negligence and neglect.
 The defense claimed they had an appropriate fall plan in place and these falls were unavoidable.

 General Negligence

-• Plaintiff claimed that a freight elevator gate malfunctioned and hit him on the head.
-Defense contended that Plaintiff's version of events was physically impossible and that the elevator was incapable of malfunctioning in that manner.
+- Mediated a case in which the plaintiff claimed that a freight elevator gate malfunctioned and hit him on the head.
+The defense contended that the plaintiff's version of events was physically impossible and that the elevator was incapable of malfunctioning in that manner.

-• Plaintiff ate a hamburger at a hotel restaurant, and shortly after that, felt very sick.
+- Mediated a case involving a plaintiff who ate a hamburger at a hotel restaurant and shortly after, felt very sick.
 He was taken to the hospital, diagnosed with food poisoning, and spent three days in the hospital.

-• Plaintiff was a young, special needs child.
-He was being babysat at a friend's house.
-The friend's dog bit him on the face.
-Plaintiff claimed significant psychological damage because of the dog bite.
+- Mediated a case regarding a young, special needs child plaintiff who was being babysat at a friend's house.
+The friend's dog bit the plaintiff on the face.
+The plaintiff claimed significant psychological damage because of the dog bite.
 The defense claimed his problems were due to preexisting conditions.

-• Plaintiff was an elementary school student.
-He claimed that he had been bullied on a regular basis by other students.
+- Mediated a case involving a plaintiff who was an elementary school student.
+The plaintiff claimed that he had been bullied on a regular basis by other students.
 The bullying caused severe emotional distress.
 He claimed that the bullying regularly occurred on the school grounds in the presence of teachers or school administrators who were aware of it and took no action.
 He sued the school district for negligent supervision.

-• Plaintiff was staying at a vacation rental condominium.
+- Mediated a case regarding a plaintiff who was staying at a vacation rental condominium.
 She was walking on a walkway to exit the property and tripped on an area where there were two steps on the walkway.
 She suffered a broken ankle and had torn ligaments.
 She was transported to the hospital and had surgery to repair the ankle the next day.
-Plaintiff contended the dim lighting in the area and the fact that there were no handrails made this a dangerous condition.
+The plaintiff contended the dim lighting in the area and the fact that there were no handrails made this a dangerous condition.

-• Minor was at an indoor playground facility.
-He tripped and fell and hit his head on a hard surface on one of the pieces of equipment.
-He had a deep gash on his forehead and had two layers of stitches.
+- Mediated a case in which a minor plaintiff tripped, fell, and hit his head on a hard piece of equipment while at an indoor playground facility.
+The injury caused a deep gash on his forehead that required two layers of stitches.
 He recovered but continues to have a scar on his forehead.

-• Plaintiffs were working in an abandoned building that was eventually going to be torn down.
+- Mediated case regarding plaintiffs who were working in an abandoned building that was set to be torn down.
 They were in a room with an electric smart meter.
-The cover to the control panel had fallen off.
+The cover of the control panel had fallen off.
 One plaintiff tried to put the cover back on the panel and an electrical explosion occurred, burning both plaintiffs.
 They sued the electric company for failure to properly maintain the equipment.

 Maritime Law

-• The plaintiff was a subcontractor working on a ship in navigable waters.
+- Mediated a case involving a plaintiff who was a subcontractor working on a ship in navigable waters.
 The plaintiff was on a ladder when a worker came by and jostled the ladder, causing him to fall backward and hit his head on a light fixture.

 Personal Injury

-• Plaintiff tripped and fell on some palm tree berries on a walkway outside an office complex.
-She hit her head and suffered a brain bleed.
+- Mediated a case wherein the plaintiff tripped and fell on some palm tree berries on a walkway outside an office complex.
+The plaintiff hit her head and suffered a brain bleed.
 She claimed ongoing problems because of this accident.
 The defendant denied liability.

 PI Auto